gjpelletier/weightedcorrs/README.md

 # Installation

-You can install weightedcorrs by running ''' pip install git+https://github.com/matthijsz/weightedcorr.git ''' in your notebook or terminal, or you can copy the code to your own project.
+You can install weightedcorrs by running ```pip install git+https://github.com/matthijsz/weightedcorr.git``` in your notebook or terminal, or you can copy the code to your own project.